-Creative North Shore is the community program of the Creative Collective.
+Creative North Shore is the community/lifestyle division of Creative Collective LLC.

 Creative Collective LLC connects creativity, community, and commerce across the North Shore.
 As a collective of creative professionals, small businesses, organizations, and individuals we coordinate a series of events, traditional and non-traditional marketing initiatives, resources, and best practices to define why creativity matters in all aspects of life.